Wake Tech Foundation Scholarship FAQs

 Will I still be eligible for a Foundation scholarship if I receive scholarships from other sources?

 Yes.
 You may receive other aid and still receive a Foundation scholarship.
 We encourage students to apply for scholarships from multiple sources.

 All applications submitted by the April 30 deadline are considered for a scholarship.
 Scholarship essays are evaluated and scored anonymously by Wake Tech faculty and staff volunteers.
-Applications are then scored based on average essay score, academic factors and financial need (need is a component only for scholarships based on need).
+Applications are then scored based on average essay score, academic factors and, for some scholarships, financial need.
 Recipients are then selected based on the applicant's overall score in conjunction with the scholarship's criteria.
-These criteria are set by each scholarship's donor and include but are not limited to demonstrated financial need, academic information (primary major, credits completed, etc.) and academic performance (GPA).
+These criteria are set by each scholarship's donor and include demonstrated financial need, academic information (primary major, credits completed, etc.) and academic performance (GPA).

 Once applications are reviewed, the Foundation sends notification emails to the student's Wake Tech email address.
 We may also use the scholarship system's texting feature to alert you to check your email for award announcements.
 Applicants are usually notified by early July.

 Yes.
-If you wish to be considered for a scholarship, you must complete a new application every year/scholarship cycle.
+If you wish to be considered for a scholarship, you must complete a new application every year or scholarship cycle.

-No. Scholarships awarded through the Wake Tech Foundation are for use only at Wake Tech Community College.
+No. Scholarships awarded through the Wake Tech Foundation are for use only at Wake Tech.
 If you are awarded a scholarship and plan to graduate in December, you may notify us, and we will apply your full scholarship amount to your Fall semester, rather than splitting it between the Fall and Spring semesters.

 Wake Tech Foundation scholarships are made possible through the generous gifts of our individual and corporate donors.
 They are not funded by the government.